Thru-Echoes/thru-echoes.github.com/index.md

   creditlink:
 ---

-My name is Oliver.
-I am a graduate researcher working with Dr. Wayne Getz in the Environmental Science, Policy, and Management department at UC Berkeley.
-I am interested in computational ecology and related projects.

-#### Site Overview

 This site will feature projects I am either working on or recently completed.
 These projects may involve code from languages such as JavaScript, R, or Python.
 In addition, I may include thoughts on concepts relating to the state of modern